-MITRE SE Roles & Expectations: MITRE systems engineers (SEs) are expected to sufficiently understand the principles and elements of EVM to monitor and assess contractor performance, and use its results as the basis for recommending program changes.
-Background
+MITRE SE Roles and Expectations: MITRE systems engineers (SEs) are expected to sufficiently understand the principles and elements of EVM to monitor and assess contractor performance and use its results as the basis for recommending program changes.

 Monitoring contractor performance consists of measuring and evaluating the contractor's progress to assess the likelihood of meeting program and contractual requirements for cost, schedule, and technical viability .
 Performance measurement is part of performance management, a process for making course corrections to achieve an organization's goals by using performance information to adjust resources and activities.
 The focus of performance management is the future: What do you need to be able to do, and how can you do things better?
 Managing performance is about managing for results .

-A widely used practice for monitoring contractor performance by managers and systems engineers is reviewing and assessing Earned Value Management (EVM) results.
-In the 1990s, many U.S. Government regulations were eliminated or streamlined.
-However, EVM not only survived the streamlining, but emerged as a financial analysis specialty that has since become a significant branch of project management and cost engineering for both government and industry.
-Today, more and more civilian agencies are requiring EVM in their contracts to better manage and ensure successful outcomes.
+To monitor contractor performance, managers and systems engineers often review and assess Earned Value Management (EVM) results.
+In the 1990s, many U.S. government regulations were eliminated or streamlined.
+However, EVM not only survived the streamlining but emerged as a financial analysis specialty that has since become a significant branch of project management and cost engineering for both government and industry.
+Today more and more civilian agencies require EVM in their contracts to better manage and ensure successful outcomes.
 In accordance with OMB Circular A-11, Part 7, agencies must use a performance-based acquisition management system, based on ANSI/EIA Standard 748, to measure achievement of the cost, schedule, and performance goals .

 Basic Concepts of Earned Value Management

-EVM is a technique used to track the progress and status of a project and forecast the likely future performance of the project.
+EVM is used to track a project's progress and status and to forecast its likely future performance.
 EVM integrates technical scope with the time-phased cost or budget required to complete the scope to facilitate integrated management of program planning and execution .
 It can result in meeting the technical scope within cost and schedule parameters, reducing or eliminating schedule delays, and reducing or eliminating cost overruns .
-The basic elements of the EV are depicted in Figure 1 .
-Specifically, earned value (EV) consists of three dimensions: (1) The plan or budgeted cost of work scheduled (BCWS), (2) The performance or budgeted cost of work performed (BCWP) and, (3) The cost of performance or actual cost of work performed (ACWP).
-These three data elements are used as the basis for computing and analyzing project performance.
+As depicted in Figure 1 , earned value (EV) consists of three data elements, which are used as the basis for computing and analyzing project performance:

 For purposes of monitoring contractor performance, EVM is useful because it provides quantitative or earned value data that can be used to assess how well the contractor is performing.
 It also provides an early warning of performance problems.